Nana (Manet): Description

 The painting shows a young and beautiful woman who stands before a mirror with two extinguished candles, her face turned to the spectator.
 Her dress is incomplete; she wears a white chemise, blue corset, silk stockings and high-heeled footwear.
 The interior suggests that it is a boudoir.
 Behind the woman is a sofa with two pillows.
 An elegantly dressed man, sitting on the sofa, can be partly seen on the right of the painting.
 On the left side, there is a chair, a table and a flowerpot.

 Interpretations

 Both the title and the numerous details suggest that the picture represents a high class prostitute and her client.
 "Nana" was a popular assumed name for female prostitutes during the second half of the 19th century (much like the connotation "Candy" has had for English-speakers more recently).
 Even today the French word "nana" is used to describe a frivolous woman (or simply "a female" in argot).

+The model for the painting was Henriette Hauser, a well-known courtesan of the era.